 FFS Farmers’ problems in participating FFS training sessions FFS farmers’ problems in participating FFS training session were measured in two ways, i.e., i) by placing the problematic aspects in rank order and ii) by measuring the overall problem confrontation.
 For determining the extent of confrontation of the individual problem rank order was made computing Problem Confrontation Index (PCI).
 According to the rank order (Table 2), the top five problems with highest PCI score have been described here.

 Table 2.
-Five-teen Selected Problems among with problems confrontation index and rank order
+Fifteen Selected Problems among with problems confrontation index and rank order